aws/serverless-application-model/HOWTO.md

 Refer to the [documentation](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html) for more details.

 ## Using Intrinsic Functions
-CloudFormation provides handy functions you can use to generate values at runtime.
+CloudFormation provides handy functions that you can use to generate values at runtime.
 These are called [Intrinsic Functions](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
 Since SAM is deployed using CloudFormation, you can use these intrinsic functions within SAM as well.
 Here are some examples:

 #### Dynamically set S3 location of Lambda function code zip
 ```YAML